Jennifer Mnookin

-Jennifer L. Mnookin is an American legal scholar and academic leader, serving as chancellor of the University of Wisconsin–Madison since 2022.
-A leading expert on the law of evidence and forensic science, she previously served as Dean of the UCLA School of Law, where she was David G. Price and Dallas P. Price Professor of Law.
-While at UCLA Law, she co-founded and co-directed the Program on Understanding Law, Science and Evidence (PULSE@UCLA Law).
-From 1998 to 2005, Mnookin was on the faculty of the University of Virginia School of Law, with one year (2002-03) spent as a visiting professor at Harvard Law School.
-She joined the faculty of UCLA Law in 2005, where she then served as vice dean for faculty and research from 2007–09, vice dean for external appointments and intellectual life from 2012–13, and dean from 2013-2022.
-On April 23, 2020, she was elected to the American Academy of Arts and Sciences.
-On May 16, 2022, the University of Wisconsin System Board of Regents announced they had unanimously chosen Mnookin to be the 30th chancellor of the University of Wisconsin–Madison.
-She took office on August 4, 2022.
+Jennifer L. Mnookin (born 1967) is an American legal scholar and academic serving as the 30th chancellor of the University of Wisconsin–Madison since 2022.
+She previously served as dean of the UCLA School of Law, where she was David G. Price and Dallas P. Price Professor of Law.
+While at UCLA Law, she co-founded and co-directed the Program on Understanding Law, Science and Evidence.

 Early life and education

 Born in 1967 in Cambridge, Massachusetts, Jennifer Mnookin is the daughter of Dale Mnookin and Robert Mnookin, the Samuel Williston Professor of Law at Harvard Law School.
 She grew up in Berkeley and Palo Alto, California.
-For college she returned to Cambridge, Massachusetts to attend Harvard College, where she became an editor for The Harvard Crimson and earned her A.B. in 1988.
+For college she returned to Cambridge, Massachusetts to attend Harvard College, where she became an editor for The Harvard Crimson and earned her Bachelor of Arts in 1988.
 She received her J.D. from Yale Law School in 1995 and a Ph.D. in the history and sociology of science and technology from the Massachusetts Institute of Technology in 1999.